cyrillglockner/bonsaiai.github.io/source/includes/examples/_energyplus.html.md

 }
 ```

-The `SimState` type describes the value returned from the Python simulation's `advance` method to the BRAIN.
-We have added constants to demonstrate how they can be optionally used.
-They can be used in all or none of the types you define.
+The `SimState` type describes the value returned from the Python simulation's `simulate` method to the BRAIN.
+We have added constants to demonstrate how they can be used in defining types.

 ```inkling2
 type SimAction {